vineeshagandhe25/JavaConceptsHighlights/README.md

   assigning a double to a float without casting or f/F suffix causes a compilation error.

+### 18. Integer Type casting

+* All integer literals in Java are of type int by default.
+To represent a long value, append L or l.
+  Implicit narrowing is allowed only if the value fits within the target type's range, otherwise a compilation error occurs.

 ### Why This Repo?
 This is a personal documentation project I built while preparing for Java-based interviews.
 It reflects real learning, project experience, and deep understanding of Java internals.